iiasa/message-ix-models/doc/global/source/message_globiom/energy/industrial.rst

    Schematic diagram of the industrial sector representation in MESSAGE.

-While cement production is not explicitly modeled at the process level in MESSAGE, the associated CO2 emissions from the calcination process are accounted for explicitly.
+While cement production is not explicitly modeled at the process level in MESSAGE, the amount of cement of cement production is linked to industrial activity (more specifically the industrial thermal demand in MESSAGE) and the associated CO2 emissions from the calcination process are accounted for explicitly.
 In addition, adding carbon capture and storage to mitigate these process-based CO2 emission is available.

 :numref:`tab-indus` presents the quantitative translation of the the storyline elements of SSP1, SSP2 and SSP3 in terms of electrification rate for industry and feedstocks.
 These indicators apply to 2010-2100; Intensity improvements are in FE/GDP annually (Fricko et al., 2016 :cite:`fricko_marker_2016`).